emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have episode auto-next. ❌
 1. UI is alright but has room for improvements. ⚠️
 1. Allows adding + searching your own subtitles. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌

-***
-## MyFlixed
-### Score: 12/22
-1. Streams load very fast. ✔️
-1. Content is 1080p and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Has 7 servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvement. ⚠️
-1. Most sources have subs built in. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does not have watchlists, continue watching or history. ❌
-1. Site is lacking in terms of content discoverability and sorting. ❌